F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 The Klassiker collection of kitchen faucets is made from stainless steel.[3]
 Steel is much harder than brass.
 It can be made in thinner profiles that use less material and still have more than adequate strength.

 Its real advantage, however, is economic.
-It is less expensive than lead-free brass and it does not need an applied finish.
+It is less expensive than lead-free brass and does not need an applied finish.
 The material itself, buffed and polished, becomes the finish.
-However, while an applied finish is not necessary, it can be done.

 Why Stainless Steel Does Not Rust: Properly alloyed stainless contains at least 10% chromium (chrome) and a dollop of nickel.
 These form a coating of oxides and hydroxides on the outer surface of the steel that blocks oxygen and water from reaching the underlying metal, preventing rust from forming.
 The coating is very thin, only a few atoms thick, so thin that it is invisible to the eye under ordinary light.
 It takes laboratory instruments to detect it.